nradich/Technical_Interviews/Python Basics/OOP/OOPreadme.md

 ie eval("2+2"), we would want the repr function from our class to be able to be easily inserted into this The repr function should allow you to create a new instance of the class from the eval function ie eval(repr(new_variable))

+Dunder methods, dunder underscore

+#### Managing Attribute Access
+using special function to get and set new values

+would use at the __init__ portion of the class as well

+`    def __init__(self, name, age, position, salary):
+        self.name = name
+        self.age = age
+        self.position = position
+        self.set_salary(salary) `
+example of having setter function within the init portion

+##### Abstraction
+- displaying only basic info, hiding details

+##### Encapsulation
+- group related data in one logical unit
+- hide data attributes

+harder to hide attributes from public, could use name mangling with double underscore to truly hide.

+#### Class decorators
+could use the '@property'
+a property works like read only, can leave out of the parathensis. essentially by eliminating the parenthesis, can't have people input new values